Bala2801/SQL-Practice/README.md

 WHERE
     Salary NOT BETWEEN 60000 AND 69999;

-# Question E In the table “Employee”, choose all the employees whose name is either Denis/ Giri – list all columns
+# In the table “Employee”, choose all the employees whose name is either Denis/ Giri – list all columns

 SELECT